abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 }
 ```

-The changeType, notificationURL, resource and expirationDateTime properties are required.
+The changeType, notificationURL, resource, and expirationDateTime properties are required.
 See [subscription resource type](subscription.md) for property definitions and values.

 If successful, Microsoft Graph returns a `200 OK` code and a [subscription](subscription.md) object in the body.